henryhawke/mcp-titan/docs/architecture-overview.md

 - **Control Surface:** Tools `init_learner`, `pause_learner`, `resume_learner`, `get_learner_stats`, and `add_training_sample` manage the learner state.

 ## Workflow Orchestration
 - `WorkflowOrchestrator` wires memory-backed analytics into GitHub automation, linting enforcement, and feedback processing.
-It depends on `WorkflowConfig` feature flags (`src/types.ts`) and on `TitanMemoryModel.storeWorkflowMemory` hooks.
+It depends on `WorkflowConfig` feature flags (`src/types.ts`) and on `HopeMemoryModel.storeWorkflowMemory` hooks.
 - `GitHubWorkflowManager`, `LintingManager`, and `FeedbackProcessor` (under `src/workflows/`) represent discrete workflow adapters. `WorkflowUtils` supplies shared helpers for credentials, retry policies, and telemetry scaffolding.
 - These modules are currently **experimental**—they are not invoked from the MCP server and require productionization (secure credential storage, rate limiting, retries, centralized logging) before deployment.
 Decide in Phase 5 whether to integrate or archive.